 One of my favorite vegetables to grow are Asian greens.
 They are easy to start from seed and quick to reach maturity.
-However, when I end up with a big harvest, I find myself looking for different ways to serve it.
+However, when I end up with a big harvest, I always look for different ways to serve it.
 This Asian Fried cabbage recipe is quick, easy, and one of my kids’ favorites.

 - Fast germination.